moonsh/HM-Hybrid-Masking-ECCV-2022/README.md

 ## Evaluation

-Follow the testing direction for each method and use the pretrained models.
+Follow the testing direction for each method and use the pretrained models with the above script.

 HSNet-HM [Link]
 - Pascal-5 Benchmark with ResNet50